 Say you want to fly from New York to Melbourne.
 Your award can only include connections in North America and South Pacific, the regions of the origin and destination.
 It cannot connect in other regions like Asia 1 or Asia 2 (unless those regions are specified by American Airlines as allowable exceptions, and between North America and South Pacific, there are no exceptions; you have to fly direct.)

 Here is a list of exception regions you can transit from the wiki in this flyertalk thread titled “oneworld other airlines award rules, information 2015 and on” which is almost complete.

 The abbreviation QR stands for Qatar Airways.

-And recently, American Airlines added the exception that you can transit Hong Kong (on Cathay Pacific Airlines only) between North American and the Indian Subcontinent.
+And recently, American Airlines added the exception that you can transit Hong Kong flying between North American and the Indian Subcontinent.
+You can only fly Cathay Pacific or American Airlines to Hong Kong and only Cathay Pacific, SriLankan and Jet Airways between Hong Kong and the Indian Subcontinent when doing so.

 You can see that there are very few exceptions, and some popular itineraries with other types of miles are not possible on a single American Airlines award:

 - As I mentioned, you cannot transit Asia between North America and South Pacific.
 Your trip would break into two awards: North America to Asia 1 or 2 and Asia 1 or 2 to South Pacific.

 - You cannot transit East Asia (Asia 1 and 2) between North America and the Middle East.
 Your trip would break into two awards: North America to Asia 1 or 2 and Asia 1 or 2 to the Middle East

 - You cannot transit Central / South America Zone 1 between North America and South America Zone 2.
 Your trip would break into two awards: North America to South America Zone 1 and South America Zone 1 to South America Zone 2.

 - And of course forget about transiting South America on your way to Australia or something fun like that!